floyd-li/hugo-theme-itheme/README.md

 - Three different sizes for images in the post
 - `i18n` support (currently only support `en` and `zh-hans`, there is a great need for contributing translation)
 - [Algolia](https://www.algolia.com/) search integration
+- Custom JavaScript/CSS support (You may put these files in `static/` directory)

 ## Configuration